 Aim for the 1000W+ range.
 This will futureproof your machine.
 Gamers, take note: if you want to play high-end gaming with your best components, anything below 600W will fail to give you your desired power.

 The search for your power supply is just as essential as any choice of conventionally flashy hardware.
 For builders, make sure that you find a power supply that is a trusted supplier, matches your form factor requirements, and has all the cable ends that you need.
 Make sure you consider the varying options that can also affect your PCU purchase – modular and fixed, for example.
 If you don’t think about your power supply now, you may very well find yourself further down your computers lifespan cursing the day that you went cheap on one of its most important components.
+And, for the avid gamer, the gaming PC needs to be long lasting and perfect!

 The authors personal choice is a wholesome power supply unit that ticks all these boxes, with a reliable brand behind it, and an amazing airflow system.
 With a fully modular cabling system, you only need to worry about installing the cables that you need.